 Applications » Admission by UBE Score Transfer

-Achieved a scaled score of 270 or above; and
+- Achieved a scaled score of 270 or above; and

-Taken the UBE exam in another jurisdiction within five years prior to the date of application to the Alaska Bar Association;
+- Taken the UBE exam in another jurisdiction within five years prior to the date of application to the Alaska Bar Association

-Met the requirements of Alaska Bar Rule 2, Section 1.
+- Met the requirements of Alaska Bar Rule 2, Section 1.

 Please contact the National Conference of Bar Examiners (NCBE) to request that an official transcript be sent directly to the Alaska Bar Association.
+Here is a link to jurisdictions that have adopted the UBE.
+If you took the UBE in Alaska and would like to transfer your UBE score to another jurisdiction, contact the NCBE.

 You must respond completely and provide all relevant details and documents for each and every question on the application.
 If the question asks you to provide names, dates, numbers, details, or documents, you must provide them.
 If no response is given or insufficient information is provided in response to any question, your application may be delayed or denied.